Hawraa7/Portfolio-Project-3/README.md

 ![Screenshot of selling stocks](Screenshotselling.png)
 - Stock Symbol Verification

   - When buying or selling stocks, the platform checks if the entered stock symbol is valid by consulting a list of stock symbols from an external data source.
+We note that the complete set of stock symbols are stored in the file stock_list.txt

 - Option 3: Increasing Investment